keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 - Hauntology, lost futures
 - Thatcher "There is no alternative"
 - Hegemonic instutional self-preservation evaluative structures - "Subject to the Ladder"
+- Radiophonic - policy was "staff" contributions were the remain anonymous.
+Legacies could *only* be evaluated in hindsight
 - Radiophonic funding killed
   - It was defunded because it was given 5 years to *break even*
 	- Under Blair!
 New Labour!
 Neoliberal economics